-A couple of months ago hubby dug out the old dartboard from the back of the garage and made a pretty little dart cabinet for it… complete with a dry erase score board.
-Would you be surprised that I am the one most excited about our new dart area?
+A couple of months ago hubby dug out the old dart board from the back of the garage and made a pretty little dart cabinet for it… complete with a dry-erase scoreboard.

-Well Big M is 9, Little M is 8 and we are free to resume our love of playing darts!
-The kids want to play too, of course.
-Who could blame them, playing darts is AWESOME!
+Well, Big M is 9, Little M is 8, and we are free to resume our love of playing darts!
+The kids want to play, too, of course.
+Who could blame them?
+Playing darts is AWESOME!

-DARTS: Fun and Easy Dart Game
+DARTS: Fun and Easy Dart Game for Beginners

-Big M played a big part in creating this game (bravo little buddy!) and took a lot of pride in our excitement.
+Big M played a big part in creating this game (bravo, little buddy!) and took a lot of pride in our excitement.
 The game plays out much like the game HORSE for basketball.

 Set up: